- HIGH FLOW NASAL OXYGEN:AN ANESTHESIA GAME-CHANGER - 15 Nov 2023

 - STANFORD EMERGENCY MANUAL POCKET VERSION - 28 Sep 2023

 - CALL FROM THE JAILHOUSE REVIEW: “I LOVED HOW THE BOOK WAS CRAFTED.” - 15 Sep 2023

-You are a patient.
+You’re a patient.
 Is your surgeon a wonderful doctor, superb under pressure, or is he or she a self-absorbed nervous individual who can’t operate their way out of a paper bag?
 You don’t know.
 Your anesthesiologist does.
 Anesthesiologists watch surgeons for a living.

 Yes, we happen to give anesthetics to patients at the same time, but we anesthesiologists are always watching surgeons work.
 If you want to know who the best surgeons are, ask an anesthesiologist, an operating room nurse, or an operating room scrub tech.
 We see the surgeons on the front line, and we see their strengths and weaknesses.

 Most surgeons spend the majority of their professional time in clinics, meeting patients in preoperative surgical consultations or in postoperative surgical follow up.
 Most surgeons operate 1 – 2 days per week.
 In contrast, most anesthesiologists have no clinic, and work 90-100% of their time in operating rooms.
 In a typical week, an anesthesiologist may do 20-25 anesthetics with 10 – 15 different surgeons.
 In a typical year, a busy anesthesiologist may work with 100 – 150 different surgeons.

 In an operating room, the anesthesiologist stands 2 to 6 feet away from the surgeon, and has a clear view of the surgeon’s technique and an excellent opportunity to establish rapport with the surgical team.
 Anesthesiologists and surgeons know each other very well.